surjithctly/web3forms-docs/getting-started/customizations/spam-protection/hcaptcha.md

 ### Activate hCaptcha to your form

-Once everything's setup you need to activate hcaptcha on your form to make it mandatory on each form submissions.
+Once everything's setup you need to activate hCaptcha on your form to make it mandatory on each form submissions.
 For that, submit the form by checking the checkbox once and send the form.
-Now your hcaptcha will be activated.&#x20;
+Now your hCaptcha will be activated.&#x20;

 {% hint style="info" %}
 Add Client Side Validation as shown below to prevent form submission without checking the hCaptcha field.&#x20;